-- 2.19.
-A step by step approach should be followed in developing a borehole disposal facility SSR-5 [4].
+2.19.
+A step by step approach should be followed in developing a borehole disposal facility - SSR-5 [4].
 It is probable that a programme for developing a borehole disposal facility (including inter alia site characterization and selection, safety case development, interactions with interested parties, and authorization) will take several years to a decade.
-It is probable that once the necessary authorization processes are completed, the operation and closure of a disposal borehole 10 would not last more than a few months or a year.
+It is probable that once the necessary authorization processes are completed, the operation and closure of a disposal borehole would not last more than a few months or a year.
 The step by step approach should include formal stages at which the programme is reviewed, and evaluations of safety are undertaken before decisions are made to progress.
 Such a step by step approach allows confidence in safety to be increased gradually and helps to ensure that decisions are well-founded.
 The regulatory body should undertake reviews at each major decision point.
-These reviews also provide opportunities for independent technical review and involvement of interested parties. - 2.20.
-The operating organization should design the step by step process of facility development so that there is flexibility for the disposal programme to be adapted in response to new scientific and technical information that becomes available.
-Throughout the development of a borehole disposal facility, the operating organization and the regulatory body should follow a graded approach so that the effort expended, and the controls applied, are commensurate with the hazard and the level of risk associated with the waste.
-Guidance on how a graded approach can be taken to post-closure safety assessment for borehole disposal is provided in Ref.
-[18]. - 2.21.
-It is conventional to identify three periods in the development, operation, closure and institutional control of a radioactive waste disposal facility, namely the pre-operational period, the operational period and the post-closure period SSR-5 [4].
-Various activities take place during the three periods depending inter alia on the disposal concept.
-The following applies for borehole disposal:
+These reviews also provide opportunities for independent technical review and involvement of interested parties.

-10 A small borehole disposal facility might have only one disposal borehole.
+&lt;sup>11 A small borehole disposal facility might have only one disposal borehole.